Custom Module Design

 Measure the length of each track centerline segment and divide into equal increments roughly ½" apart.
 At switches where the lines diverge (pink), space at ½" towards the open end.
 The result is shown below with points representing tie locations.

 At this point, natural divisions for the track in the layout become apparent.
 Lumber widths are a limiting factor and grain direction matters too.
 Start with your most complicated track geometry (typically switches and crossings) and define break locations at a 'tie' location just beyond filleted corners (red points).

 Break the tie centerlines across these boundaries and then position joint pairs (male/female connectors) at these track boundaries.
 Split the track boundaries and joint with the joints to create discrete pieces of track.

-Rail centerlines (red) are a 0.500" offset from the track centerline (white).
+Rail centerlines (red) are a 0.12" offset from both of the the refined rail outlines.

 Rail Centerline Segmentation

 The final step involves dividing the rail centerlines into individual track sections.
-Split the rail centerlines at track boundaries and then extend at each end by 1/4" to ensure the cutter whill travel past the track boundary.
-These rail centerline segments can be 'tied together' using a 3/16" fillet at one end - just be careful not to cross track joiners!
+Split the rail centerlines at track boundaries and then extend at each end by 5/64" to ensure the cutter will travel past the track boundary.
 Create lines that are normal to the centerline to define tie centerlines if needed - then trim to a rail outline offset to create an castellated cutter path for the tie grooves (olive).